zfletch/quizloot/server/README.md

 - Fill out the fields.
 - The information you enter isn't important.
 If you don't have a website, you can put 'example' in the 'URI our servers should redirect to' field for now.
 - Click 'Generate Dev Key'
+- Your `api_token` is listed under "Your Quizlet Client ID"

 ## User Access Token